What is FameLab UK?

 Hub Organisations will then run training for all applicants in preparation to take part in their Regional Finals.
 Regional winners go on to compete at a FameLab UK Final, hosted live at Cheltenham Science Festival.
 The FameLab UK winner will also represent the UK at the FameLab International Final.

-FameLab UK Regional Hub Organisations
+FameLab UK Regional Hub Dates

 East of England